Webinar: Advancing Your Quality Maturity

 Automated Quality Control finds extensive use in manufacturing, healthcare, and software development sectors.
 Its benefits encompass heightened efficiency, decreased human errors, and the capacity to manage substantial data volumes.
 Nonetheless, the effective deployment of an automated quality control system demands meticulous strategizing, fine-tuning, and upkeep to guarantee sustained precision and trustworthiness.
 The role of Automated Quality Control is indispensable in elevating product quality, streamlining operations, and fulfilling customer demands.

-Businesses need to ensure the quality of their products and services.
+Enterprise Businesses need to ensure the quality of their products and services.
 This must happen in a planned and focused way, with the involvement of all employees across functions.
 Enabling this Quality Control Management, which delineates the quality standards the organization must follow and sets expectations for the teams to meet.

 Each of these has a distinct purpose and criticality for ensuring the overall quality management of the organization.

 Quality Control in Quality Management includes a variety of steps and processes to ensure adherence to quality and the performance and quality of the final product or service.
-Automating the workflow can improve compliance to SOPs and regulations relevant to the industry.
+Automating the workflow can improve compliance with SOPs and regulations relevant to the industry.

 A good quality control management software must include features such as:

 Define Quality Standards: The first step is clearly defining the quality standards and criteria that products or services must meet.
-These standards are based on customer’s needs and industry regulations.
+These standards are based on customers’ needs and industry regulations.

 Incoming Material Inspection: If applicable, inspect and test incoming materials or components to ensure they meet quality specifications.
 Reject or quarantine materials that do not meet standards